RealPhoenixDev/RealPhoenixDev/README.md

 If youre bored feel free to send something funny/silly here: RealPhoenixDev@gmail.com

 P.s.
-If life gives you lemons, exploit the natural environment and automate the production for maximum profit and maximum efficiency, like a good Ficsit pioneer.
+If life gives you lemons, exploit the natural environment and automate the production for maximum output and maximum efficiency, like a good Ficsit pioneer.